 If you pay by Direct Debit, we automatically review your account twice a year.
 And if you’re paying too much or too little for the energy you’re using, we’ll take this and the price change into account at your next Direct Debit review.

 But you don’t have to wait for your next review - just log in on or after 14 February and check you’re on track with your Direct Debit payments, and we’ll tell you if you’re paying the right amount to cover the cost of the energy you’re using, based on the new prices.

 Are prices going up or coming down?

-From 1 April 2021, most customers on our Standard Variable tariff will see their energy bills go up.
-You'll receive a letter which will tell you how you’re affected.
+From 1 April 2021, most customers on our Standard Variable tariff saw their energy bills go up.
+You'll have received a letter which will tell you how you’re affected.

 Am I affected if I am on a fixed tariff?